Written By:

 There are great online resources you can use to set up your first content calendar.
 We recommend HubSpot’s marketing calendar when first starting off.
 They provide a quick-and-easy solution to creating a content calendar from start to finish!

-A social media posting schedule is a tool used to plan, organize, and schedule content in advance.
-The purpose of a posting schedule is to ensure that content is consistently posted on social media platforms.
-A posting schedule can also help you align your social media content with important events, dates, and initiatives, and enable you to track your posts’ performance.
+A content calendar is a tool used to plan, organize, and schedule content in advance.
+The purpose of a content calendar is to ensure that content is consistently posted on social media platforms.
+A content calendar can also help you align your social media content with important events, dates, and initiatives, and enable you to track your posts’ performance.

-Here are some examples of social media posting schedule programs you can use to automate your tasks:
+Here are some examples of social media content calendar programs you can use to automate your tasks:

 Themes and Topics